charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 Another way to change or customise an install is to store the YAML bundle file locally and edit it with a standard text editor.

-The latest version of the **CDK** bundle can always be retrieved by [fetching the current stable version from the Juju Charm Store][latest-bundle-file].
+The latest version of the **Charmed Kubernetes** bundle can always be retrieved by
+[fetching the current stable version from the Juju Charm Store][latest-bundle-file].
 For other versions, see the [table above](#table).

 Care should be taken when editing the YAML file as the format is very strict.
 For more details on the format used by Juju, see the [Juju bundle documentation][juju-bundle].

 #### Retrieving a bundle from a running model